 - Butterbur.
 “Butterbur is the Singulair of the herbal world,” says Rakel.
 “I think of all the allergy supplements, it has the best evidence behind it.”
 The herb appears to work as a leukotriene inhibitor, which blocks some chemicals that trigger swelling in the nasal passages.

-Some research shows that extracts of butterbur root are just as effective at relieving nasal symptoms as prescription drugs like Zyrtec and Allegra.
+Some research shows that an extract of butterbur root (Ze 339) are just as effective at relieving nasal symptoms as antihistamines like Zyrtec and Allegra.
 Butterbur has the advantage of not causing sleepiness, a common side effect of antihistamines, even some so-called “non-sedating antihistamines.”
 “For someone who is driving a car or flying a plane and really needs to avoid the sedative effects of an allergy medication, butterbur is a good alternative,” Rakel says.

 You should not eat raw, unprocessed butterbur root, which is dangerous.
 Look for brands of specialized butterbur supplements that are labeled UPA-free; a certain percentage or milligrams of the helpful compound petasin may also be mentioned.
 Keep in mind that experts aren’t sure about the safety of using any butterbur supplements in the long term.